awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/4_ddb_config_publish.md

 ### Create a Custom Lens

-In previous steps, we demostrated how to draft a question and option, collect and link the refernce resource to each best practice option, with completed logic condition for risk level.
-Repeat this process to cover all the question in pillar and then extend to all the pillar we want to cover, then we can get our custom lens full covered.
+In previous steps, we demonstrated how to draft a question and options, collect and link the reference resource to each best practice option, and create conditional logic for risk level.
+We will repeat this process to cover all the questions in the pillar and then again for all the pillars we want to include in our custom lens.

 #### Upload to AWS Console and Publish
 Now, we created a full scope custom lens in JSON format.
 It's time to publish this custom lens on to our AWS Well-Architected Tool.

 * Open AWS Console > Well-Architected Tool > Custom Lenses

-* Click "**Create Custom Lens**" > upload the finalized JSON we produced from step3.
+* Click "**Create Custom Lens**" > upload the finalized JSON we produced from step 3.
 Or you can try with [sample files](#sample-json-files).

 * For more detail on how to publish a custom lens, please refer to [this blog]( https://aws.amazon.com/blogs/aws/well-architected-custom-lenses-internal-best-practices/)).

-* After the custom lense created, to [create a workload](../../100_walkthrough_of_the_well-architected_tool/2_create_workload/) for custom lense [review](../../100_walkthrough_of_the_well-architected_tool/3_perform_review/) will all goes the same way as Well-Architected Framework Review.
+* After you have created your custom lens, follow these steps to [create a workload](../../100_walkthrough_of_the_well-architected_tool/2_create_workload/) and run a [review](../../100_walkthrough_of_the_well-architected_tool/3_perform_review/) of the workload using your newly created custom lens.

-#### Test the RiskRule and check all the information is ready
+#### Test the **riskRules** and check all the information is ready

-* After we created a custom lens and workload, we can start to check if the RiskRule works correctly as expected.
+* After we created a custom lens and workload review, we can start to check if the **riskRules** works correctly as expected.

-* Check all the related information in the "HelpfulResource" for each choice, for giving better reference and guidance to reviewers.
-Like what we see the option indicating "Amazon DynamoDB Point-In-Time Recovery feature", it helps to gain readability if we put a brief text on the **"displayText"** attribute.
+* Make sure **"helpfulResource"** for each choice is providing clear guidance to reviewers.

+* In this example we see the option indicating "Amazon DynamoDB Point-In-Time Recovery feature".
+It also helps to gain readability if we put a brief text on the **"displayText"** attribute.
-* In each **"helpfulResource"**, the ***"url"*** can point to external page like service documentation or developer guide, etc.
+The **"url"** can point to external page like service documentation or developer guide.

 ```
 "choices": [